mauranmango/mauranmango/README.md

 # 💫 About Me:
-Analytical, motivated and hard-working Python developer with almost two years of experience designing, debugging and troubleshooting applications using Flask and Python coding languages.
+Motivated and hard-working Python Developer with experience in designing, debugging and troubleshooting applications using Flask and Python coding languages.
 Hoping my development skills will help various industries.
-Able to implement simple REST APIs and performing web scraping using Flask libraries.
+Able to implement  REST APIs and performing Web Scraping using Flask libraries and Selenium.

 ## 🌐 Socials: